 cf-syslog-drain.scheduler.drains provides the aggregate number of drain bindings across all Syslog Adapters.
 Dividing that across the number of available Syslog Adapters clearly indicates whether the deployment needs more adapters to support the number of drain bindings.

 These metrics are derived by

 This pair of metrics are applicable only to application logs generated by applications that have a syslog drain bound to them and do not reflect the status of the Firehose.
 These derived metrics provide insight into the percentage of message loss per minute at the Reverse Log Proxy layer and at the Syslog Adapter layer.
-In both cases, PCF suggests setting a warning threshold at a rate of 0.01, or 1 percent, and a critical alert threshold of 0.1, or 10 percent.
+In both cases, Pivotal suggests setting a warning threshold at a rate of 0.01, or 1 percent, and a critical alert threshold of 0.1, or 10 percent.